How is polyurea coating applied on concrete?

 Before spraying, replace or repair caulking sealants and repair corrupted or spalled concrete surfaces that will receive new coatings.
 Cracks less than 1/8 inch get routed to a 1/2-inch V-groove.
 Fill the prepared cracks, expansion joints, and different transitions with a urethane sealant.
 This step is sometimes done after spraying if someone wants to exclude it from the warranty.
 Use caution here when working with inexperienced spec writers or owners.

-Next, install the primer, usually a 100% solids epoxy at 5 to 8 mils, followed by broadcasting #20 aggregate into the wet epoxy.
+Install the primer next, typically a 100% solids epoxy at 5 to 8 mils, and then broadcast #20 aggregate into the wet epoxy.
 The total also can extend the primer recoat window, making the working time more suitable for the crew.

 Bag off and mask the area as needed to protect against overspray.
 Make sure all of the fixtures and vertical surfaces are covered.
 In some cases, this might include using wiretaps where a clean-trimmed edge is desired.